henrydatei/vr-games-lyrics/README.md

 - Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)
 - Create a new app, fill out the info, set redirect URI to `http://localhost:8080/`
 - Copy the Client ID and Client Secret from Settings > Client ID and Secret

-How to get Spotify DC Cookie:
-- Open [Spotify](https://www.spotify.com/) in your browser and login
-- Open https://open.spotify.com/get_access_token?reason=transport&productType=web_player in your browser
-- Open the developer tools (F12)
-- Go to the Application tab
-- On the left, go to Cookies > https://open.spotify.com
-- Copy the value of the `sp_dc` cookie

 ### Beatsaber
 Start Beatsaber and run the application: